 Why own a dignity?

 The motives for acquiring a dignity are as varied and as interesting as the people who purchase them.
 For some it is an opportunity to buy a piece of Scottish history, for some it is a way of re-connecting with their Scottish roots, for others it is a way of enhancing their social or professional standing, while for others it is a passport into the world of Scottish heraldry.
 Periodically there are protests about the trade in dignities and the alleged squandering of Scotland’s heritage.
 Such protests perhaps display a misunderstanding of the nature of Scottish baronies pre and post-feudal abolition.
 What distinguished “feudal” barons from other peers was the fact that, while they enjoyed their status as a result of royal patronage, their baronies were essentially commercial holdings which were transferable, albeit with the formality of royal consent.
 In response to the disapproval of the sale of dignities it has been suggested by an expert in the field that ‘an inherited title is clearly no more “earned” than a purchased one’.
-Such disapproval will no doubt continue to arise periodically, but in a period of economic austerity the benefits to the Scottish economy of the trade in dignities are not insignificant.
+Such disapproval will no doubt continue to arise periodically, but the benefits to the Scottish economy of the trade in dignities are not insignificant.

 The grant of Arms is a matter within the discretion of the Lord Lyon, who is the Crown’s representative in all heraldic matters in Scotland.
 The holder of a Scottish barony can petition the Lord Lyon for a grant of Arms with additaments appropriate to a baron as long as the holder falls within Lord Lyon’s jurisdiction and is a virtuous and deserving person.
 Until recently foreign petitioners, although holders of a Scottish barony, were precluded from petitioning as they fell outwith Lyon’s jurisdiction.
 In 2009 Lyon Sellar confirmed confirmed that he would officially recognise barons who meet certain conditions.